Our current and recent work

 In the first half of 2015, the Future Service Delivery to Older New Zealanders Working Group — a cross-agency group led by the Ministry of Social Development (MSD) — set up a collaboration with Govt.nz.
 The initiative aims to improve online information and cross-agency services relevant to New Zealanders over the age of 65.

-So far health and financial information relevant to the needs of people over 65 and their friends, families and whānau has been published.
+Health and financial information relevant to the needs of people over 65 and their friends, families and whānau has been published.
 The content brings together services from more than 10 government agencies.

 Preparing the content has involved: